decbr1/decbr1/README.md

-# Hey :wave:, I'm DiaDuck! 💎🦆
+# Hey :wave:, I'm Declan.

-### I'm a student learning C, Python, and Java 🖥️
+### I'm a student learning Web Development and Java 🖥️

 ### About me:
 - I'm from Manchester! 📌